-Cupping therapy involves placing small glass cups on the skin with either a flame or an air pump to create suction, which pulls the skin away from the underlying muscle.
-The suction usually lasts a few minutes which causes capillaries to stagnate.
-This stagnation of blood is what creates the infamous red bruises that have become the talk of this year’s Olympics.
+Cupping therapy consists of a short and simple process.
+It involves placing small glass cups on the skin with either a flame or an air pump to create suction.
+This process pulls the skin away from the underlying muscle.
+The suction lasts a few minutes and causes capillaries to stagnate.
+The stagnation of blood creates the infamous red bruises that everyone at the Olympics is talking about.

 Reasons for Cupping Therapy

 Cupping advocates have multiple reasons for partaking in it.
 Athletes see the benefits that cupping therapy has.
 We discuss some of them below.

 The flow of energy and blood circulation throughout the body increases after cupping.
 This helps athletes recover from injuries quicker.
 Blockages can slow you down when swimming because energy will not be supplied to your body.
 So by creating a path free of obstacles for your blood to flow through, performance can be improved.

 Bring Toxins in the Body to the Surface:

 When cups are applied to the body, medical professionals claim toxins come to the surface.
 Uric acid is one of these, which comes from the digestion of certain foods.
 A buildup can cause higher levels of acidity in your blood and urine.
 In turn, pain is reduced.
 More specific conditions like back problems and body ache also improve.

 Evidence to Support Cupping Therapy

 Many athletes and trainers swear by the effectiveness of cupping therapy.
 There is no scientific evidence to support this claim.
 Doctors suggest that any benefits experienced from cupping therapy are simply a placebo effect.

 A study of 40 patients with knee arthritis was done.
 It found that the group who used cupping therapy experienced less pain after four months compared to those who were not treated.
 Although the group that was treated may have experienced exaggerated benefits and improvement.
 This could come from alternate sources that were not mentioned.